zshanhyder01/Detection-Engineering/README.md

 ### Elastic EQL Rule (Quick Testing)
 Provided for fast validation and testing in Elastic environments.

-## Important Notes on Rule Usage
-SIGMA rule conversion depends heavily on your environment, including:
-Log sources availability
-Log parsing and normalization
-Field naming conventions

-### You should:
-Follow tuning guidelines in this repository
-Adapt rules to your SIEM schema
-Validate detections against real data

-Out-of-the-box rules may not work perfectly without customization.

 # Atomic Rules
 ## What are Atomic Rules?